-A collision between a car and commercial trucks is different than a collision between two passenger cars.
-Whether involving a big rig, tractor-trailer, 18-wheeler, or other truck, collisions with trucks or commercial vehicles can result in significant injury or death.
+As anyone experienced with truck accidents should know, a crash involving a passenger car and commercial truck is very different than a collision between two passenger cars.
+Whether involving a big rig, tractor-trailer, 18-wheeler, or other truck, accidents with trucks or commercial vehicles can result in significant injury or death.
 With weights of up to 80,000 pounds, large trucks can cause devastating impacts in head-on, rear-end, or side-swipe collisions.
 Survivors of truck accidents are left with massive medical bills, lost wages, life-long pain and suffering, and permanent disability.

 Crashes With Trucks Are Different Than Car Accidents